 Tell students to suggest some things that may happen if they are irresponsible with their credit.
 List student responses.
-(Students responses may include, their credit card gets revoked, they can damage their credit score, and it will be difficult to get loans in the future.)
+(Student responses may include, their credit card gets revoked, debt collectors may repeatedly call, they can damage their credit score, and it will be difficult to get loans in the future.)